ryantd42/NY-Legislative-Git/2023/A9645A-2023/bill.md

  presumption will benefit the members who currently have the 50% of final average  salary  benefit  available  pursuant  to  Section  607-j of the Retirement and Social Security Law (RSSL).
-  The provisions of Section 25 of the RSSL shall not apply.
   If this legislation is enacted during the 2024 Legislative Session, it would likely lead to more disabilities being classified as "in  perform- ance of duty."